alex-wahl/telegram_listener/readme.md

 ## What does this script do?
 It reads messages in the user-defined group/channel and sends them to the user-defined group/channel.
 At the moment, the script only understands and sends text messages and pictures.
 It doesn't send gif file, sound messages etc.
+The script can also replace some words in the sending message via keys `-replace` and `-text`

 ## Preparing for the start
 Before you start, you need to do a few things: